neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the tokens have been initialized the original request will be processed by the
 resolved controller.
-In our case this is the special authentication controller
+Usually this is done by your authentication controller inheriting the
-(``TYPO3\Flow\Security\Authentication\Controller\AuthenticationController``)
-of TYPO3 Flow, which will call the authentication manager to authenticate the tokens.
-In turn
+AbstractAuthenticationController of TYPO3 Flow, which will call the authentication manager to authenticate the tokens.
-the authentication manager calls all authentication providers in the configured order.
+In turn the authentication manager calls all authentication providers in the configured order.
 A
 provider implements a specific authentication mechanism and is therefore responsible for
 a specific token type.
 E.g. the already mentioned ``PersistedUsernamePasswordProvider``
 provider is able to authenticate the ``UsernamePassword`` token.